-The intel Graphics manufacturer update their drivers on a monthly basis to help improve performance.
+The intel Graphics manufacturer updates their drivers on a monthly basis to help improve performance.
 Updating the driver to the most recent version should deliver a slight increase in performance every time.

 The driver is the piece of software all the programs and games use to communicate with your graphics card.
 Being with the latest driver means that your graphics card will work faster and you will experience less problems and freezes in graphic intensive applications and games.
 New driver versions also introduce improvements and optimizations for many games.

-3. Make sure the graphics card is not in power saving mode
+Step 3.
+Make sure the graphics card is not in power-saving mode

 Step 4.
-Set the 3D preference of Intel HD Graphics to "Performance"
+Set the 3D preference of Intel HD Graphics to Performance

 These 5 tips will greatly improve your Intel HD Graphics performance thus letting you enjoy smooth game play.